wheelybird/ldap-totp-schema/README.md

 ### Secret Storage

 - **Never** store TOTP secrets in plaintext in application code or logs
-- Use LDAP ACLs to restrict `totpSecret` access to authorized services only
+- Use LDAP ACLs to restrict `totpSecret` access to authorised services only
 - Secrets should only be transmitted over TLS/SSL connections
 - Consider using LDAP's built-in encryption (SSHA) for additional protection at rest

 ### Access Control

 The provided `totp-acls.ldif` implements these security rules:
-- Users can read their own `totpSecret` (for enrollment)
+- Users can read their own `totpSecret` (for enrolment)
 - Admins can read all TOTP attributes (for support)
 - Service accounts need explicit read access grants
 - Other users cannot read TOTP secrets